Find out how to report racism or religious discrimination in schools.

 In an emergency, contact Victoria Police on 000.
 If your concern is non-urgent but you would like to contact the police, call 131 444.

-If you require translation services, you can make a complaint using the National Translating and Interpreting Service by calling 131 450.
+To make a complaint in your language call the National Translating and Interpreting Service on 131 450.